 - 4. By an arbitrator or arbitration panel, when arbitration is lawfully requested by either party, pursuant to a subpoena, in a proceeding before an arbitrator or arbitration panel.
 [CA Code of Civil Procedure §1282.6] - 5.
 By a search warrant lawfully issued to a governmental law enforcement agency. - 6.
 By the patient or the patient's representative.
 [CA Health and Safety Code §123100] - 7.
-When responding to requests otherwise specifically required by law (see SHIPM Chapter 2 Uses and Disclosures Required by Law). - 8.
-When responding to an investigative subpoena issued by a law enforcement entity (see SHIPM Chapter 2 Uses and Disclosures for Law Enforcement).
+When responding to requests otherwise specifically required by law (see SHIPM Chapter 2, Required by Law and Required Disclosures). - 8.
+When responding to an investigative subpoena issued by a law enforcement entity (see SHIPM Chapter 2, Law Enforcement).